-A final written warning may be authorised by [delete as appropriate Manager, deputy, room supervisor].
+A final written warning may be authorised by a Manager.
 It will usually be appropriate for:

 - a. misconduct where there is already an active written warning on the employee record, - b. misconduct that we consider is sufficiently serious, to warrant a final written warning even though there are no active warnings on the employee record.